Claude + Diode Zener: Faster, More Efficient Circuit Board Designs

 5. Export to KiCad for human review, DRC, and BOM checks.

-Practical steps you can run this week
+Practical steps you can take this week

-What to watch out for
+Things to watch for

 Why this is credible